Just when you think you've seen it all, something else pops up.

 You're working all these hours, and you've got to pay all this other stuff to everybody else before you pay yourself.

-I mean, the thing is that it's not the main thing, it's the principle of my kind the point where we're just a handout, and why should I have to pay for somebody else's handout and my taxes and um and everything.
+Yes, I mean, the thing is, it's not the main thing, it's the principle in my point where we're just a handout.

 Yeah.